 The following table illustrates the hypothetical total return at maturity and hypothetical payment at maturity on the notes.
 The "total return" as used in this term sheet is the number, expressed as a percentage, that results from comparing the payment at maturity per \$1,000 principal amount note to \$1,000.
-The hypothetical total returns and hypothetical payments at maturity set forth below reflect the Upside Leverage Factor of 1.5 and the Buffer Amount of 10% and assume a Maximum Total Return on the notes of 18% and an Initial Share Price of \$60.00 (which is not the actual Initial Share Price applicable to the notes).
-The actual Maximum Total Return will be set on the pricing date and will not be less than 18% or greater than 22%.
+The hypothetical total returns and hypothetical payments at maturity set forth below reflect the Upside Leverage Factor of 2 and the Buffer Amount of 10% and assume a Maximum Return on the notes of 22% (the low point of the expected range on the cover of this term sheet) and an Initial Share Price of \$50.00 (which is not the actual Initial Share Price applicable to the notes).
+The actual Maximum Return will be set on the pricing date and will not be less than 22% or greater than 26%.
 The hypothetical total returns and hypothetical payments at maturity set forth below are for illustrative purposes only and may not be the actual total returns or payments at maturity applicable to a purchaser of the notes.
 The numbers appearing in the following table and examples have been rounded for ease of analysis.
-These returns do not reflect fees or expenses that would be associated with any sale in the secondary market.
+These hypothetical returns do not reflect fees or expenses that would be associated with any sale in the secondary market.
 If these fees and expenses were included, the hypothetical total returns shown below would likely be lower.